 Fill in the Folder name or path for the auto-upload mapping e.g. remote_media/remote_assets.
 The folder path can be up to 3 folders deep.

 Fill in a URL prefix that will be mapped to the specified folder e.g. https://upload.wikimedia.org/wikipedia/ or s3://my-bucket/my-path/

-To use a private storage (Amazon S3 or Google Storage) bucket as the remote URL prefix, you must makesure your bucket is whitelisted for your Cloudinary account.
+To use a private storage (Amazon S3 or Google Storage) bucket as the remote URL prefix, you must make sure your bucket is whitelisted for your Cloudinary product environment.
 This is especially useful for lazy migration.

 Click the Save button at the bottom of the page.

-Once saved, any media stored under the directory you set as the URL prefix and requested by a Cloudinary URL that contains the remote_media folder in the Public ID, will automatically be retrieved and stored in your Cloudinary account.
-This asset is treated just like any other asset that was uploaded to your Cloudinary account.
+Once saved, any media stored under the directory you set as the URL prefix and requested by a Cloudinary URL that contains the remote_media folder in the Public ID, will automatically be retrieved and stored in your Cloudinary product environment.
+This asset is treated just like any other asset that was uploaded to your Cloudinary product environment.

 Notes and guidelines for auto-uploading

 You can map multiple folder names, each to a different remote URL prefix, by clicking the Add another mapping link in the Auto-upload mapping settings.

 Instead of specifying a sub-folder, you can optionally map your root Cloudinary folder to a URL prefix by filling in a backslash for the folder name (/).

 You can also use the auto-upload feature to apply any of Cloudinary's image or video transformations on the fly to the delivered media asset.
 Simply add the transformation parameters to the URL directly before the mapped folder name.